 When consumption increases, businesses increase output because they see a strong demand outlook.
 If demand grows stronger, they increase investment and recruit more workers.
 Ultimately, it leads to economic prosperity as more income and jobs are created.

-So, what factors affect consumption expenditure?
-Here are the details:
+So, what factors affect consumer spending?
+Here is the list:

 - Disposable income